reivaxy/iotFeeder/README.md

 # iotFeeder

-WiFi enabled fish feeder for aquarium, using an ESP8266, a stepper motor and an oled screen.
+## WiFi enabled fish feeder for aquarium.
+Notifies when empty, power off, ...

+Main components: ESP8266, Oled screen, stepper motor, 3D printed Archimedes screw and case.

-All settings are done using web page forms over Wifi.
-It records activiyy in a Firebase DB, and you will receive notifications when it's empty or offline.
+All settings are done using embedded web page forms over Wifi.
+It records activiyy in a Firebase DB (Google Cloud), and you will receive notifications when it's empty or offline.

 ![proto](resources/proto400.jpg)
 ```